DFHack/dfhack/docs/Plugins.rst

 amount goes above or below the limit.
 The gap specifies how much below the limit the amount has to drop before jobs are resumed; this is intended to reduce the frequency of jobs being toggled.

-Check out the ``gui/workflow`` script below for a simple front-end integrated in the game UI.

 Constraint format
 ~~~~~~~~~~~~~~~~~